davidbalbert/worklog/content/5-guaranteed-cleanup-without-raii.md

 - Small and fun.
 - Mostly imperative.
+- Static types, but not too fancy.
 - Low level: pointers, no GC, etc.
 - Errors are values.
 No exceptions.
 - No async.
 Go-style procs and channels.
-- Pretty safe – no double free or use-after-free or out of bounds access.
+- Pretty safe – no double free, use-after-free or out of bounds access.

 At some point I'll write a larger overview.
 For now, let's talk cleanup.